JonnySpruce/ml-sudoku-solver/blog/sudoko_blog_structure.md

 ## Introduction

-We often see neural networks used with sudoku in the realm of computer vision (link to Colin blog) to recognise a sudoku puzzle from a photo or video but rarely do we see machine learning used as a tool to solve sudoku.
+A group of developers and testers at Scott Logic recently worked through the excellent [Fast AI: Deep Learning for Coders course](https://course.fast.ai/), where we learned a huge amount about understanding and implementing machine learning at a very low level.
+Since completing the course, we have written blogs on [the basics of layered neural networks](https://blog.scottlogic.com/2024/01/05/neural-net-basics.html), demonstrated [editing images using generative AI](https://blog.scottlogic.com/2023/12/13/diffedit.html), and even [collated a list of the best resources to refer to when learning about AI](https://blog.scottlogic.com/2024/01/09/fast-ai-study-group.html).

 In this post, we aim to take you through our journey to cracking sudoku with artificial intelligence.

+We often see neural networks used with sudoku in the realm of computer vision ([Here's an example from Colin Eberhardt at Scott Logic](https://blog.scottlogic.com/2020/01/03/webassembly-sudoku-solver.html)) to recognise a sudoku puzzle from a photo or video but rarely do we see machine learning used as a tool to solve sudoku.
+We thought using AI in a slightly unconventional way would be an interesting challenge, and allow us to experiment with various techniques to see what worked, what didn't, and what had the greatest impact on helping a model learn.

+We'll take you through the steps we took to tackle this problem using AI, ranging from the way we shaped our data, the models we tried, and the optimisations we used.

 ## The Data